Every lead has a next action

 Recruitment work remains tied to the study, site, coordinator, patient stage, and source instead of becoming a generic task list.

-The page explains the workflow clearly for buyers while keeping the operational language grounded in what site teams do every day.
+The page shows the practical product logic for buyers while keeping the language grounded in what site teams do every day.

 Buyers can see the product logic before a demo: the left side shows the active recruiting record, and the right side shows how the team moves from signal to next step.